-inner of the Best Newcomer of the Year award, Mei Yi Foo dazzled critics and audiences at the prestigious BBC Music Magazine Awards 2013 with her ‘liberating’ and ‘virtuoso display’ (The Times).
+inner of the BBC Best Newcomer of the Year award, Mei Yi Foo dazzled critics and audiences at the prestigious BBC Music Magazine Awards 2013 with her ‘liberating’ and ‘virtuoso display’ (The Times).
 Her ‘distinct character as a player’ (The Independent) combined with her ‘personal, intelligent and unique interpretation’ (La Opinion Granada) continue to captivate audiences across Europe, the Americas, and Asia, at venues such as the Royal Festival Hall, Finlandia Hall, Wigmore Hall, Athens Megaron and Salle Gaveau.
-Mei Yi is also the winner of the Maria Callas Grand Prix’08 in Athens and has been hailed ‘a pianist to watch’ by BBC Radio 3 and ‘Rising Star’ by International Piano; according to a recent review on The Arts Desk, David Nice writes, ‘her genius is now unquestionable’.
+Since winning the Maria Callas Grand Prix’08 in Athens, Mei Yi has been hailed ‘a pianist to watch’ by BBC Radio 3 and ‘Rising Star’ by International Piano; according to a recent review on The Arts Desk, David Nice writes, ‘her genius is now unquestionable’.

-Mei Yi worked alongside conductors such as Christian Arming, Matthias Bamert, Martyn Brabbins, Claus Peter Flor, János Fürst, Kirill Karabits and Christopher Warren-Green; with the BBC Concert Orchestra, Fort Worth Symphony, Helsinki Philharmonic, Hong Kong Sinfonietta and London Chamber Orchestra.
+Mei Yi worked alongside conductors such as Christian Arming, Darrell Ang, Matthias Bamert, Martyn Brabbins, Claus Peter Flor, János Fürst, Kirill Karabits, John Storgårds and Christopher Warren-Green; with the BBC Concert Orchestra, Bretagne Symphony Orchestra, Fort Worth Symphony, Helsinki Philharmonic, Hong Kong Sinfonietta and London Chamber Orchestra.
 Her avid rapport with musicians also brings her to direct orchestras such as the Malaysian Philharmonic and the Russian Virtuosi.